Skip to main content

 Foreign nationals can enter the United States lawfully or unlawfully.
 How a foreign national enters the country can affect their visa status.

-A lawful entry into the United States requires the foreign national to apply for a visa properly.
+A lawful entry into the United States requires a foreign national to properly apply for a visa.
 They must do so through the Department of State before entering the U.S.

-The secretary of state may issue a visa if a foreign national fulfills all the requirements.
+The Secretary of State may issue a visa if a foreign national fulfills all the requirements.
 The visa allows the foreign national to enter the United States lawfully.
-Entering the country without acquiring a visa is considered an unlawful entry.
+Entering the country without acquiring a visa violates border entry rules and is considered an unlawful entry.

 Visa Extensions

 Foreign nationals who want to extend their stay in the United States must file this request with U.S. Citizenship and Immigration Services (USCIS).
 They must do so before an authorized stay expires.
-Foreign nationals may be removed from the country if they remain in the United States longer than authorized.
-They also may be barred from returning for a set period.
+Foreign nationals may be removed from the United States if they remain in the country longer than authorized.
+They may also be barred from returning for a set period.

 The applicant should file the request to extend a stay at least 45 days before the authorized stay expires.
 An application to extend a stay requires that a foreign national: